 Website Visitor Privacy Notice

 Khalil Properties Limited is committed to protecting and processing your personal data in accordance with the General Data Protection Regulations and the Data Protection Act 2018 (the legislation).
-For the purpose of the legislation and your personal data, Khalil Properties Limited is the Data Controller, Ahmed Khalil is the person responsible for data protection and can be contacted at 124 Lewes rd, Brighton, BN2 3LG- 01273 573960
+For the purpose of the legislation and your personal data, Khalil Properties Limited is the Data Controller, Ahmed Khalil is the person responsible for data protection and can be contacted at 22 Western Road, Brighton, BN2 3LG- 01273 573960

 The General Data Protection Regulations are to safeguard your personally identifiable information or personal data.
 This privacy notice will be regularly reviewed and updated.

 When you visit our website we may collect information about your computer, including (where available) your IP address, operating system and browser type, for system administration and to report aggregate information to our advertisers.
 This is statistical data about our users’ browsing actions and patterns.
 The data we store is always stored within the European Union or outside of the European Union but with an organisation operating under the General Data Protection Regulations.